renannoronha/pkgsort/README.md

 # pkgsort

-I wrote a function that classifies packages as STANDARD, SPECIAL, or REJECTED based on dimensions and mass.
-It’s a single function with tests.
+I wrote a small function that classifies packages as STANDARD, SPECIAL, or REJECTED based on dimensions and mass.
+Simple, fast, and covered by tests.

-## What it does
+## Rules
 - Bulky when:
   - volume >= 1,000,000 cm³, or
   - any single dimension >= 150 cm